mozilla/datazilla/README.md

 The host column value would provide the physical resource associated with the database.

 The name column value would typically be the combination of project, dataset, and contentype but that would not be a requirement of the system.
-By making the name independent of the three classifiers we could import legacy databases into datazilla without having to physically move or rename them.
+By making the name independent of the three classifiers legacy databases could be imported into datazilla without having to physically move or rename them.

 The type column value could be the data hub type in [datasource] [5].
 This would allow us to use the Model layer with more types of databases beyond an RDBS.
 In this system, the summary_cache, test_data tables, and possible test_aux_data would be better suited for a key/value based object store.
 It would be very handy to be able to access multiple types of databases through this system.